jerry-sky/personal-notebook/readme.md

 ---

+## Some remarks

-#### The reason this repository came to exist is all the shortcomings of OneNote.
+The reason this repository came to exist is all the shortcomings of OneNote.
 Here's a couple:
   - *very poor performance of the browser-based app*
   - *no Linux-based app*
   - *proprietary technology*